New World Order (The Falcon and the Winter Soldier): Plot

 Six months after half of all life returned from the Blip, the U.S. Air Force sends Sam Wilson to stop a plane hijacking over Tunisia by the terrorist group LAF, led by Georges Batroc.
 With ground support from first lieutenant Joaquin Torres, Wilson fights the terrorists and rescues Air Force Captain Vassant before they cross into Libyan airspace and cause an international incident.
 On the ground, Torres tells Wilson about another terrorist group, the Flag Smashers, who believe life was better during the Blip.

 In Washington, D.C., Wilson gives Captain America's shield to the U.S. government to display in a museum exhibit about Steve Rogers.
 He later explains to James Rhodes that he feels like the shield still belongs to Rogers.
 In Delacroix, Louisiana, Wilson's sister Sarah struggles to keep the family fishing business going.
-He offers to use his status as a famous superhero to help them get a new loan, but they are turned down due to the business's poor profits and Wilson's lack of income during his five year absence.
+He offers to use his status as a famous superhero to help them get a new loan, but they are turned down due to the business's poor profits and Wilson's lack of income during his five-year absence.

 Meanwhile, in New York City, Bucky Barnes attends government-mandated therapy after being pardoned for his actions as the brainwashed assassin known as the Winter Soldier.
 He discusses his attempts to make amends for his time as the Winter Soldier with his therapist, Dr. Raynor.
 Barnes later has lunch with an elderly man named Yori, who convinces him to go on a date with a waitress named Leah.
 Both Yori and Leah discuss how Yori's son RJ was killed with no explanation.
 Barnes recalls killing RJ as the Winter Soldier, which happened after RJ witnessed an assassination by him in the hotel where he was staying.
 Barnes is unable to reveal this to Yori, and has also been ignoring text messages from Wilson.

 Torres investigates the Flag Smashers and sees a bank robbery in Switzerland perpetrated by a group member with superhuman strength.
 Torres confronts him, but is knocked unconscious.
 He later informs Wilson of what he has learned.
-Wilson then sees the government announce a new Captain America, giving Rogers' shield to John Walker.
+Wilson then sees the government announce a new Captain America, giving Rogers's shield to John Walker.

 Production

 Development

 By October 2018, Marvel Studios was developing a limited series starring Anthony Mackie's Sam Wilson / Falcon and Sebastian Stan's Bucky Barnes / Winter Soldier from the Marvel Cinematic Universe (MCU) films.
 Malcolm Spellman was hired as head writer of the series, which was announced as The Falcon and the Winter Soldier in April 2019.
 Spellman modeled the series after buddy films that deal with race, such as 48 Hrs.
 (1982), The Defiant Ones (1958), Lethal Weapon (1987), and Rush Hour (1998).
 Kari Skogland was hired to direct the miniseries a month later, and executive produced alongside Spellman and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Nate Moore.
-Written by Spellman, the first episode is titled "New World Order", and was released on the streaming service Disney+ on March 19, 2021.
+Written by Spellman, the first episode is titled "New World Order".